terrastruct/d2-docs/docs/tour/connections.md

 Currently, arrowhead shape choices are `triangle`, `arrow` (like triangle but pointier), and `diamond`, where
 `diamond` can further be styled as `style.filled: true`.
-The default is arrowhead shape is `triangle`.
+The default arrowhead shape is `triangle`.

 :::info